Saumyaa27/Multithreading-based-ETL-process/README.md

 # Multithreading-based-ETL-process

+In this project, I have done a comparison of different techniques for tranforming a large dataset and compared the time taken in each technique.

-In this project, I have created a table in MySQL, extracted the data from it, Tranformed it and then Loaded it again in the table.
+For this, I have created a table in MySQL, extracted the data from it, Tranformed it and then Loaded it again in the table.
 This ETL process has been implemented in 3 cases (discussed below) and I have analyzed the amount of time it takes to run the 3 cases.
 The above process has been done for different number of rows in the table i.e. 5000 rows, 10,000 rows, 15,0000 rows, 20,000 rows and 25,000 rows.

 Database name: mydb